Malaysia: Where to Stay in Kuala Lumpur

 BEST TIME TO VISIT KUALA LUMPUR

-KL is hot and humid year-round, but some months are more pleasant than others.
+KL is hot and humid year-round, but some months are more pleasant than others so I recommend reading my comprehensive post on The Best And Worst Time To Visit Malaysia.

 Best Overall: May to July.
 Slightly less rainfall and plenty of sunshine.
 Ideal for sightseeing and rooftop pools